bcornelusse/ELEN0445-microgrids/introduction.md

 ---

-## Evaluation: oral exam + assignments
+## Evaluation: Assignments with small reports and oral presentations.

- - 40 % for the oral exam
- - 60 % for the assignments (see course webpage)
+ - 5 assignments (see course webpage)

 ---